Be baptized, and wash away your sins

 To repent means to turn away from sin and dedicate your life to God.
 A young child has not sinned, so cannot repent.
 He is innocent.
 He is not yet lost.
 How can he be baptized for the remission of sins?

-When well-meaning parents have their babies "christened," and think they are having them baptized, they are being deceived by false traditions that are contrary to the Word of God.
-No one can decide this for you.
-You yourself must "arise" and be baptized.
-You must make this important decision yourself.
+When well-meaning parents have their babies “christened,” and think they are having them baptized, they are being deceived by false traditions that are contrary to the Word of God.

 The Ethiopian eunuch, after hearing the gospel, asked Philip: "'See, here is water.
 What hinders me from being baptized?'
 Then Philip said, 'If you believe with all your heart, you may.'
 And he answered and said, 'I believe that Jesus Christ is the Son of God.'
 So he commanded the chariot to stand still.
 And both Philip and the eunuch went down into the water, and he baptized him" (Acts 8:36-38).

-One may be baptized only if he believes that Jesus Christ is the Son of God and if he is willing to confess his faith.
-"For with the heart one believes to righteousness, and with the mouth confession is made to salvation" (Romans 10:10).
-"And now why are you waiting?
-Arise and be baptized."
+One may be baptized only if he believes that Jesus is the Christ, the Son of God and if he is willing to confess his faith.
+“For with the heart one believes to righteousness, and with the mouth confession is made to salvation” (Romans 10:10).
+“And now why are you waiting?
+Arise and be baptized.”

 "And wash away your sins!"

 Even though Paul saw the Lord on the road to Damascus and believed in Him, even though he had fasted for three days, his sins had not yet been washed away.
-That only happens when we are baptized into the death of Christ.
+That happens only when we are baptized into the death of Christ.

 Roy Davison